CURRENT RESEARCH PROJECTS: 2024-2026

 PI: Nina Rønsted

-Pandanus forests, that once provided cultural resources and protection to Hawaiian coastlines, have been partly cleared or mixed with invasive or introduced coastal trees.
-This project will work with forest stewards to develop a community-based biocultural management plan that provides a robust framework of recommendations for coastal Hawaiian Pandanus forest conservation and management.
+Pandanus forests, that once provided traditional ecosystem services and protection to Hawaiian coastlines, have been partly cleared or mixed with invasive or introduced coastal trees.
+This project will work with forest stewards to develop a public-based biocultural management plan that provides a robust framework of recommendations for coastal Hawaiian Pandanus forest conservation and management.

-Pandanus forests, that once provided cultural resources and protection to Hawaiian coastlines, have been partly cleared or mixed with invasive or introduced coastal trees.
-This project will work with forest stewards to develop a community-based biocultural management plan that provides a robust framework of recommendations for coastal Hawaiian Pandanus forest conservation and management.
+Pandanus forests, that once provided traditional ecosystem services and protection to Hawaiian coastlines, have been partly cleared or mixed with invasive or introduced coastal trees.
+This project will work with forest stewards to develop a public-based biocultural management plan that provides a robust framework of recommendations for coastal Hawaiian Pandanus forest conservation and management.

 Development of gonadal maturation and spawning strategies in Hawaiian sea cucumbers